 Liberalizing cross-border mobility can help harness informal trade, which constitutes over 40 per cent of intra-African trade and provides significant income for an estimated 43 per cent of the African population, benefitting both origin and destination countries.19 Furthermore, the free movement of persons facilitates labour mobility, allowing countries to access a skilled workforce essential for service industries such as healthcare, education, and technology.
 This access, combined with mutual recognition of skill agreements, allows countries to leverage a broader talent pool, address labour market mismatches, and increase opportunities for technical skills exchange and transfer.
+Intra-African exports and imports are increasingly balanced, with a significant focus on manufactured goods, which rose from 62 per cent of intra-African exports in 2012 to 68 per cent in 2023 (figure 4.7).
+In contrast, exports to the rest of the world largely consist of primary products, averaging 56 per cent in 2023 (figure 4.8).
+Enhancing intra-African trade presents a vital opportunity for economic diversification, enabling countries to exchange a wider variety of manufactured goods, foster knowledge transfer, and create added value.
+This diversification is essential for building resilience against demand fluctuations and price instability, particularly for nations reliant on commodity exports.
+The current geopolitical landscapemarked by rising conflicts such as the Russia-Ukraine war, the conflicts in Gaza and Sudan, and the changing political climate in the United States with a potential return to protectionist policies-underscores the urgency of this diversification and expansion of intra-Africa trade.
+Therefore, the effective implementation of the BIAT Action Plan, especially in trade facilitation and productive capacity, is crucial.

 Implementing the Free Movement of Persons Protocol is essential for a successful execution of the AfCFTA.
 Intra-African exports and imports are increasingly balanced, with a significant focus on manufactured goods, which rose from 62 per cent of intra-African exports in 2012 to 68 per cent in 2023.